hapax/hapax.github.io/about.md

 Before moving to Vancouver in Fall 2017, I completed a masters degree in particle physics at the
 [University of Melbourne](https://www.unimelb.edu.au/).
-Further biographical details are in my CV (available on request).
+Further biographical details can be found in my CV (available on request).

 ### Contact me